 Why will I say that the Civic centre and tower are royalties? is Civic tower – King … and Civic center – Queen.

 Firstly according to Wikipedia, crowns are mostly worn be monarchs (royalty)

 A crown is a traditional symbolic form of headgear worn by a monarch or by a deity.
-For whom the crown traditionally represents power, legitimacy, victory, triumph, honor, and glory.
+For whom the crown traditionally represents power, legitimacy, victory, triumph, honour, and glory.

 Secondly, according to quora, on the average physiologically, adult males are bigger than female.

 This is because when puberty hits and the testosterone levels sky rocket in boys, we see some key physiological differences emerging.

 Even when a pair of identical twins (one male, one female) reaches adulthood there will be a 5-inch height and 30lb weight difference.
 The male twin will have 40% more muscle mass in his upper body and 30% more in his lower body.
 This makes the average male bigger than the average female.

 In addition, box-like forms in architecture are perceived as masculine just like the civic tower, while intricately and delicately detailed forms, feminine.